FIN 422–01: Student Financial Support

 Income Tax Considerations

-All awards, scholarships, fellowships, grants, and stipends to ASU students for which no services are required, whether paid through the Student Financial Assistance Office or directly by a department, are taxable nonemployee income to the recipient, except for the portion of these funds used for tuition, registration, other university fees, books, supplies, and equipment required for the course(s) being taken.
+All awards, scholarships, fellowships, grants, and stipends to ASU students for which no services are required, whether paid through the Financial Aid and Scholarship Services or directly by a department, are taxable nonemployee income to the recipient, except for the portion of these funds used for tuition, registration, other university fees, books, supplies, and equipment required for the course(s) being taken.
 The recipient is responsible for determining the value of tuition, registration, other university fees, books, supplies, and equipment.

 Although the university is not required to provide reporting to the Internal Revenue Service (IRS) on noncompensatory student financial support, students are encouraged to collect relevant information on their awards (and eligible expenses for offset) on an ongoing basis throughout the year in order to be able to easily evaluate the potential for taxable income.
 Information on the taxability of scholarships and fellowships is included in class schedules for each semester.
 Additional information on the taxability of scholarships can be obtained from the following IRS publications and forms: